February 20-27, 2027

 Day 1: Arrival and Orientation

-Arrive at Jackson Hole Airport and transfer to your lodge near Yellowstone’s south entrance.
-After settling in, enjoy a welcome dinner where you'll meet your fellow photographers and guides.
-The evening will include an orientation session outlining the week’s itinerary, essential gear checks, and a discussion on photography techniques specific to winter landscapes.
-As twilight falls, take a short walk to capture the stunning sunset over the Teton Range, setting the stage for the creative journey ahead.
+Your guide will meet you at Bozeman Airport and transfer you to your lodging in West Yellowstone.
+After settling in, we will head out for a group dinner where you'll meet your fellow photographers and guides.
+The evening will include an orientation session outlining the week’s itinerary, essential gear checks and a discussion on photography techniques specific to winter landscapes.